 Squalene is an interesting natural biomolecule, with wide-range of applications in food and cosmetics industry and can play a key role in the prevention and management of various disorders.
 Current research has proved that squalene is a highly promising compound capable to offer immense functions in nutraceutical and pharmaceutical industries.

-ASX the most abundant flavonoids in propolis, has been proven to exert neuroprotective property against glutamate-induced neurotoxicity and ischemia-reperfusion-induced apoptosis.
-This study suggested that ASX can induce HO-1 expression through activation of ERK signal pathways, thereby protecting the SH-SY5Y cells from induced oxidative cell death.
+Natural astaxanthin (ASX) has been proven to exert neuroprotective property against glutamate-induced neurotoxicity and ischemia-reperfusion-induced apoptosis.
+This study suggested that natural ASX can induce HO-1 expression through activation of ERK signal pathways, thereby protecting the SH-SY5Y cells from induced oxidative cell death.

 In this study, the effects of beta-carotene, a carotenoid with vitamin A activity, and lutein, another carotenoid without vitamin A activity, on in vitro Ab production were examined with spleen cells from young and old B6 mice.
 In addition, the in vivo effects of lutein, ASX, and beta-carotene on Ab production were studied in young and old B6 mice.